150 Book Marketing Ideas for Every Author

 In today’s post, we’ll explain everything you need to know about book marketing: what it is, why it’s important, and 150 book marketing ideas that you can start implementing today.

-Get A Book Launch Checklist!
+Get The Free Book Launch Checklist!

 What is Book Marketing?